-Although self-reported family-history is reliable in first-degree relatives of individuals with ovarian and breast cancer, reliability from other relatives and about other cancers is unclear and may be affected by recall bias(30,31).
-There is potentially also an inherent inequity in individuals knowing their family-history according to ethnicity and socio-economic status(32).
-It is possible that the digital online format of the FHQS may have hindered participation from individuals without the means to engage online, however we did not receive any feedback from non-responders, patients, or general practices to this effect.
+Although self-reported family history is reliable in first-degree relatives of individuals with ovarian and breast cancer, reliability from other relatives and about other cancers is unclear and may be affected by recall bias. ^{30,31} There is potentially also an inherent inequity in individuals knowing their family history according to ethnicity and socioeconomic status.
+32 It is possible that the digital online format of the FHQS may have hindered participation from individuals without the means to engage online, however the authors did not receive any feedback from non-responders, patients, or general practices to this effect.